gracebir/datastructure-algorithm/README.md

 A *queue* is also a data structure, but you can remove only the first added element.
 This is a principle known as *first in, first out* (FIFO).

+### Tree
+A general *tree* data structure is composed of nodes with children nodes. the first/top node is called the *root node*.

+1. **Binary Trees**

+A *binary tree* is a type of tree that has only two children nodes: left and right.

+**Tree traversal**

+There are various traversal techniques, and the most popular one are: *pre-order* traversal, *post-order*, *in-order*, and *level-order* traversal.

+* Pre-order Traversal

+Pre-order traversal visits nodes in the following order: root(the current node), left, right.